MetaSys-LISBP/PhysioFit/docs/index.rst

 **PhysioFit is a scientific tool designed to i) quantify exchange (production and consumption) fluxes and ii) cell growth rate during (batch) cultivations of microorganisms.**

 Fluxes are estimated from time-course measurements of extracellular metabolites and biomass concentrations.
-An important assumption is that cells are in metabolic (pseudo) steady-state.
+PhysioFit has been designed to calculate fluxes in batch experiments, assuming cells are in metabolic (pseudo) steady-state (i.e. fluxes are constant during the experiment).

 **PhysioFit includes the following features:**